peterjurich/technicalwriting/notes/git and github for writers.md

 1. Commit often
 2. Ideally make one commit for every one change (added a section, changed product name, etc.)
 3. Clear, concise messaging with each commit lets you find old ones easily.
 (You may be going back years for an old commit.)

+GH allows you to go back and look at previous commits

+# Tags
+Tags are a way to mark special commits

+Sometimes you want to label a commit as special, most commonly bc it is part of a release.
+Then if there's a problem, they can be easily found.

+Usually a name & description